 Why should we worrry about the Big Bang?

 Just because we cannot see beyond the hill, we must not conclude that there is nothing on the other side.
 Science will find what is out there some day.
-It could be other milestones on the other side of the Big Bang, or the Big Crunch, or even something our imagination has not yet caught on.
+There could be other milestones on the other side of the Big Bang, or the Big Crunch, or even something our imagination has not yet caught on.
 The idea that there could be a gargantuan unseen force and unmeasurable energy in which our perceivable universe is immersed makes the picture even more interesting, albeit a little frightening.
 Stephen Hawking said this to the employees of Cedars Sinai Hospital who were treating him for his ALS

 ” “Your universe is a great triumph, I want to share my enthusiasm and excitement about this great quest.
 So remember to look up at the stars and not at your feet. … Be curious.
 And however difficult life may seem, there is always something you can do and succeed at.”